Employer of Record in North Macedonia

 Copied to Clipboard

-FAQs About Hiring In North Macedonia
+FAQs About Hiring in North Macedonia

-What Is an EOR in North Macedonia?
+What is the minimum wage in North Macedonia?

 As of January 1, 2024, North Macedonia's minimum wage rates are:

-• 126.09 MKD p/h MKD per month.
+• MKD 20,175 per month.

-• Applies nationwide across all sectors.
+• Applies across all sectors.

-• Adjustments typically occur annually.
+• Reviewed annually.

 Expand in